The holidays are swiftly approaching! Your Elf on the Shelf is likely soon to begin his annual shenanigans.

 Elf on the Shelf is a soft doll with no internal support that would make it stand up or stay posed without external means.
 If you're a creative person, this can be frustrating.
 Here's a DIY method of making your elf on the shelf posable.
 This could help you slightly modify your elf so it's a little more versatile.

-We know it’s a lot to come up with a new idea every night of December, especially with gifts to buy, food to make, cards to send, places to go, and activities to do.
+We know it's a lot to come up with a new idea every night of December, especially with gifts to buy, food to make, cards to send, places to go, and activities to do.
 It can be overwhelming.
 The important part of this tradition is making meaningful memories and having fun, not stressing about it.
-That’s the beauty of Christmas magic.
+That's the beauty of Christmas magic.
 The elf itself is a source of wonder and magic, so what he does is secondary to that.
 Keep that in mind as you celebrate the Christmas season with your family.
-Comment with your favorite Elf on the Shelf ideas!
+Tag us on Instagram @getfamilyapp with favorite Elf on the Shelf ideas!